trevorsandy/lpub3d/tools/docs/README.txt

 ------------
 -Enable/disable PLI annotations (Preference Dialog) -Edit part title annotations
--Fix: source URL on about dialog
+-Fix: source URL on about dialogue
 -Fix: .dat subFiles not processed for 3D viewer - causes abnormal end (expected dat files to be treated as part and placed in Official/unofficial parts).
  Dat subfiles are now treated same as mpd/ldr subfiles.